Staff Directory

 LuHi Role: Teacher and Department Chair (STEM), Robotics Coach; joined the LuHi faculty in 2012

-What I love about my role: I enjoy solving problems and through my classes we generate and solve a myriad of problems each day through various means.
+What I love about my role: I enjoy solving problems and through my classes we generate and solve a myriad of problems (technical, social, and otherwise) each day through various means.

 What I love most about LuHi: My favorite part about working at LuHi is being able to work with some pretty fantastic students and see them grow over the years.